 #2 Renko Requires More Monitoring

-Because renko is sensitive to volatility, and because it ignores time altogether, you have to sit on it more.
-That is to say, you’ll need to be ready to take action on a new signal at any time.
+Because Renko is sensitive to volatility, and because it ignores time altogether, you have to sit on it more.
+That is to say; you’ll need to be ready to take action on a new signal at any time.
 In forex, prices can change rapidly.
-This means that Renko is most useful at longer time periods, such as 50 to 100 bricks.
-Conversely, then, renko tends to be less useful to day traders because the chart may produce too many signals.
+This means that Renko is most useful at more extended periods, such as 50 to 100 bricks.
+Conversely, then, Renko tends to be less helpful to day-traders because the chart may produce too many signals.

 Renko Automation with MT4

-Through renko chart programming, and through backtesting, you can find the ideal renko period for the currency pairs you trade.
-What’s more, because this renko MT4 system is automated, you can remove human emotion from the equation completely.
-Your renko MetaTrader 4 system can then make trades for you while you sleep.
+Through Renko chart programming and backtesting, you can find the ideal Renko period for the currency pairs you trade.
+What’s more, because this Renko MT4 system is automated, you can remove human emotion from the equation altogether.
+Your Renko MetaTrader 4 system can then make trades for you while you sleep.

-The system, through renko chart programming, will take signals from the chart without your intervention.
-Indeed, renko can be a key component of any automated trading system since it removes the noise that plagues time-based charts.
-Such a system is especially powerful compared to other systems because it removes the temptation to over trade and because it follows the trend no matter what.
+The system, through Renko chart programming, will take signals from the chart without your intervention.
+Indeed, Renko can be a vital component of any automated trading system since it removes the noise that plagues time-based charts.
+Such a system is compelling compared to other methods because it eliminates the temptation to over-trade and because it follows the trend no matter what.